Mykonos with Family – A Heavenly Holiday or Headache?

 Challenged to find a consistent line in online reviews of the island’s best family-friendly beaches, the hunt for beaches that ticked all our checkboxes was frustrating: family-friendly Ornos is small and spilled over with sunbeds.
 Its sea, choked by boats, was also hardly a relaxing sight.
 The waters at Paraga were beautiful, but the clubs monopolising the beach were exorbitant.
 Quieter Agrari had a rocky seabed and darker waters that were not as inviting.
 Agios Ioannis as well.

-Tropicana was our first stop for no particular reason.
-It also happened to be a reasonable €35 per pair of sunbeds and a €10 minimum spend.
-So we parked ourselves here for the afternoon.
+So after a morning of disappointment with the alternatives, we succumbed to revisiting the hangouts of our youth where we were guaranteed a sublime bit of beach, in spite of the reputations of its resident beach clubs (Paradise and Super Paradise) on the islands most famous beach coves.
+Tropicana was our first stop on the stretch for no particular reason.
+And suggesting a reasonable €35 per pair of sunbeds and a €10 minimum spend, we settled here.
 A little busy for our liking?
-Yes, particularly after 12 p.m..
+Yes, particularly after 12 p.m. as the late-starters stream in.
 But we fixed our gaze on the glorious blues of the calm sea and cloudless skies overhead, instead.
 The music?
-As with most clubs in Mykonos, the music gets louder as the sun sets – all was still bearable as it approached the time to put babies to bed.
+As with most clubs in Mykonos, it starts at a bearable volume level with the day, but grows louder with the setting sun.

 Tropicana beach club at Paradise beach.